 The presence of kitchen grease will also give you a harder time.
 Simply use a dishwashing detergent and wipe your cabinets, stovetop, and other surfaces with it.
 After applying the detergent solution, take out another sponge, soak it in warm water, and rinse off.

 You can make your own eco-friendly cleaning sprays to use in every part of your home.
 A homemade cleaner is safer to use than commercially available chemicals.
 It’s also more cost-effective.
+Using eco friendly detergent product can help you make sure the safety of your family.

 Inversely, you can clean the kitchen last if you don’t have too many areas to clean.
 It would also depend on how often you use your kitchen.